 Duchess of Mecklenburg

 Having escaped with her children from the turmoil in Russia, Countess Irina remarried on 7 October 1920 in Geneva, Switzerland, to fellow Russian exile Count Georg of Carlow.
 The newlywed couple settled for a while in the French town of Nice where their first child Count Georg Alexander was born on 27 August 1921.
-Shortly before his birth on 18 July 1921 Countess Irina joined the Roman Catholic Church, following her husband who had joined shortly before their wedding the previous year.
+Shortly before his birth on 18 July 1921 Countess Irina joined the Roman Catholic Church, following her husband who had joined shortly after their wedding the previous year.

 Countess Irina’s early married life was spent in various European countries, her fourth child Count Alexander, who died shortly after his birth in 1922, was born in Remplin, Mecklenburg, Germany while her fifth child Countess Helene was born in England in 1924.